yodrew/darkroomretreat/manuscript/design.md

             - 3-6m inside diameter, 8-28m^2^
             - minimum wall height: 195cm
             - ceiling peak: 240+cm
+    - dark
+        - perfectly dark: not a haze, glimmer, or pinprick of light anywhere
+        - easily darkened windows
+        - lightlock
+            - lightproof double doors
+            - enough space between them for a person and food delveries
+            - for communication, a lightproof vent in inner door, small and closable
+        - lightproof bag for cellphone.
+It can have a red window made of the translucent plastic used in stage lighting ("gels")
+        - candles and lighter for before the retreat and transition days
+        - _basic:_ perfectly dark bedroom, bathroom, and blindfold and mostly dark hallways and kitchen
+    - well-ventilated
+        - fresh
+            - it is unpolluted, possibly filtered/purified
+            - no bad smells or toxic fumes inside the building from mold or modern building materials
+        - sufficient
+            - fan maintains continuous airflow (passive systems require excessive engineering; intermittent ventilation is insufficient and causes mold)
+            - manually adjustable airflow, possibly with smart controls
+        - silent: fan is dampened and silenced
+        - _basic:_ somehow, get plenty of fresh air into the room without cold drafts or too much noise; see [____*air > warmth*____](#warmth)
+    - warm
+        - automatic heating from gas, oil, electricity, pellets, wood, etc
+            - thermostat inside room
+            - any fueling occurs outside room
+            - non-electric if possible, otherwise, low-intensity, centralized, EM-shielded electric heat
+        - if possible
+            - [____Heat Recovery Ventilator____](http://en.wikipedia.org/wiki/Heat-recovery-ventilation), either with fiwihex core ([____Fresh-R____](http://vaventis.com)) or Mitsubishi Lossnay core ([____Renewaire____](http://www.renewaire.com)) (or other high-tech paper core).
+Fans require silencers and/or acoustic ducting.
+            - building is super-insulated and sealed to Passive House standards to eliminate heating
+        - _basic:_ somehow, be warm in and out of bed
+    - comfortable
+        - bed
+            - size: double or long single
+            - mattress: layers of new foam padding, flame-retardant free, of varying firmness for adjustable softness, aired out regularly
+            - polyester/non-toxic mattress cover, long comforter, and pillow
+            - 100% natural fiber bottom sheet and duvet
+            - especially with a single bed, a mechanism to prevent loss of covers during sleep.
+A cord or elastic tied over them to the bed frame at the knee area works.
+        - sofa
+        - padded chair
+        - hammock
+        - inversion swing
+        - rugs
+        - hard, warm floor
+        - dining table and chair
+        - _basic:_ at least a bed, rug, padded chair, and table
+    - bathroom
+        - regular bathroom
+        - or portable fixtures in [____*water*____](#water) chapter:
+            - composting toilet
+            - shower
+            - sink
+            - greywater drainage
+        - _basic:_ For 8-day retreats and longer, a darkened bathroom is necessary.
+En suite is best.
+Walking to it outside the darkroom is fine with a blindfold, dark clothes, and extra curtains on windows.
+Bathing is as important for emotional and intellectual reasons as physical ones.
+But for a 4-day retreat, a bathroom is not critical.
+Minimum requirements in primitive conditions are: bottled water (for both washing and drinking), a washcloth or sponge for a sponge bath, a towel, and a composting bucket toilet.
+    - cold food storage
+        - silent (unmotorized or isolated)
+        - unmotorized uses cold from the ground, block ice, ventilation, or electronic circuit
+        - _private_: cooler with block ice or blindfold to get to refrigerator in kitchen
     - shelf for personal storage
     - space for simple exercise

 ## quiet {#quiet}

 Silence is critical to retreating.
 I was in denial about this for years.
-It is proving even more difficult than ventilation.
+It is even more difficult than ventilation.
 An unacceptable noise level is more common than air pollution and less controllable.

-Others inevitably make noise.
+Regarding shared buildings: others inevitably make noise.
 Even if not, you will know someone is there, able to hear you.
 Like me, you may need to scream and cry in darkness.
 It's nobody's business.
 The process is strictly for oneself.
 A darkroom minimizes the influence of others and consideration needed for and from them.
 This gives the autonomic self the maximum support to perform its awesome task.
 Contact with people during a retreat should be brief and intentional, not incidental.

-A clear exception is if you are a parent of a child who still needs your presence.
+A clear exception is if you are a parent of a child.
 The child can be with you in darkness as long as you both like.
 I have never facilitated such a retreat, but I definitely would.
 Nothing is more important to sanity, happiness, and avoidance of retraumatization of new generations than [____filial attachment____](http://continuum-concept.org).
 If you find your capacity for attachment wanting, you will likely begin to recover it.

 The weirdest thing that happened to me with regards to noise from other people was in an apartment building in [____December 2011____](http://darkroomretreat.com/reports/5-day-retreat).
 I kept waking up exhausted from hundreds of short, meaningless dreams.
 After days of this, I realized in a fury that I was dreaming the mind chatter of others in the building.
 I stopped the retreat.
 I'm rarely "psychic"; this never happened to me before.
 But I am a canary in a coalmine.
 When something goes wrong, I notice.